alexellis/k3sup/README.md

 * Find the RPi IP with `ping -c raspberrypi.local`, then set `export SERVER_IP=""` with the IP

-* Enable container features in the kernel, by editing `/boot/cmdline.txt`
+* Enable container features in the kernel, by editing `/boot/cmdline.txt` (or `/boot/firmware/cmdline.txt` on Ubuntu)

 * Add the following to the end of the line: ` cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory`